ingeniasoftware/luthier-ci/readme.md

 ## Middleware

 Luthier-CI adds the concept of middleware to the framework.
 Think on the middleware as a set of "layouts" that the user will pass thru with every request until reach to the desired resource.
-You can, for example, perform a user validation before enter to a controller, and redirect it to another place in case of failure.
-An advantage of the middleware is that you can assign it on a specific route/group or even define it as global middleware, and will be executed on all routes!
+You can, for example, perform a user validation before entering to a controller, and redirect it to another place in case of failure.
+An advantage of the middleware is that you can assign it on a specific route/group or even define it as global middleware

 In fact, the middleware is an extension of the controller, because the framework singleton is built at this point.
-So you will be able of execute all the libraries/functions that are normally available inside the controllers.
+So, you will be able of execute all the libraries/functions that are normally available inside the controllers.

 #### Middleware execution points

 In global context, there's two execution points available:

 * **pre_controller**:  middleware will be executed right after the controller constructor, *BUT* before any controller action were performed.
-Please notice that the controller constructor is called at this point, because the own CodeIgniter's execution sequence (wich Luthier-CI don't modify) so if you need to do some actions *before* any middleware is executed, you must define a method called *preMiddleware()* in your controller and Luthier-CI will call it first.
+Please notice that the controller constructor is called at this point, because the own CodeIgniter's execution sequence (which Luthier-CI don't modify) so if you need to do some actions *before* any middleware is executed, you must define a method called *preMiddleware()* in your controller and Luthier-CI will call it first.
 * **post_controller**: middleware will be executed exactly in the `post_controller` hook point.

 In a route context, there's only one execution points and works as same as the **pre_controller** point in global context.

 #### Middleware definition